quyuan01/pdf-extract-bench/README.md

 <img src="https://github.com/quyuan01/pdf-extract-bench/assets/102640628/faa35a3a-0f68-4ed8-bd5c-fe8105a20125" width="350" height="200" alt="The distribution of layout">

 # Dataset Source
-The PDF-benchmark datasets were collected from various sources, including arXiv, SCIHUB, textbooks, test papers, historical documents, etc. The source and composition of different subsets are shown below.
+The PDF-benchmark datasets were collected from various sources, including arXiv, SCIHUB, textbooks, test papers, historical documents, etc. The proportion of different corpora is shown in lamma and internlm 20b.
+The source and composition of different subsets are shown below.

 - The scientific article subset includes articles from arXiv and SCIHUB, including single-column, double-column, charts, formulas and other complex layouts;
 - The ordinary textbook subset contains 458 PDF files which is from http://www.nsmath.cn/jszl and its colors are black and white, and it contains a rich formula;